Austin Crows

 The Austin Crows is a United States Australian Football League team, based in Austin, Texas, United States.
-It was founded in 2002.
+It was founded in 2002 by Steve Gaines & Miles Sims.
 They play in the Mid American Australian Football League.
-The Crows are a mix of Australians, Americans and many other nationalities as well as a wide range of ages and backgrounds.
+The Crows are a mix of Australians, Americans and many other nationalities, as well as a wide range of ages and backgrounds.

 Club Achievements

 Texas Cup

 The Texas Cup is a three way series between the Texas-based USAFL Clubs, the Houston Lonestars, Dallas Dingoes and Austin Crows.